 8 Types Of Fried Chicken Around The World, Explained

-If you're in the U.S., you've probably eaten some very common styles of fried chicken, such as Southern-fried chicken (including buttermilk and pickle-juice-brined) or Nashville hot chicken.
-But there are so many more types of fried chicken available.
-While some are other regional styles from the U.S., others come from all over the world.
+American fried chicken, such as Southern chicken (including buttermilk and pickle-juice-brined) or Nashville hot chicken, is the iconic recipe for the fried bird.
+But fried chicken is diverse, with varieties from all over the world.
 If you pick out a country on a world map, chances are that the country's cuisine has at least one form of fried chicken.

 While the American South often gets the credit as fried chicken's birthplace, that might not be completely accurate.
-Apparently, the earliest recorded recipes (and we have to stress "apparently" because the true origins are lost in history) come from 18th-century British cookbooks and records of fried chicken meals served at a home on the Island of Skye, which is part of the Inner Hebrides in Scotland.
+Apparently, the earliest recorded recipes (and we have to stress "apparently" because the true origins are lost in history) come from 18th-century British cookbooks and records of fried chicken meals served at a home on the Isle of Skye in Scotland.
 Yes, one of the world's favorite dishes may have started as a Scottish recipe, although African American seasoning and frying techniques made the dish what it is today.
-As fried chicken spread around the world, each country put its own spin on the dish, resulting in a marvelously diverse set of recipes.
-We can't cover them all here, but here are 9 types of fried chicken from around the world, explained.
+We can't cover every type of fried chicken, but here are nine types of fried chicken from around the world, explained.

 1. Popcorn chicken (Taiwan)

 The dish first appeared in the 1970s in Taipei's night markets, possibly taking some inspiration from Taiwanese versions of U.S. southern-style fried chicken, which were starting to become popular at the time.
-While it sounds like it's similar to Japanese karaage, the dish is based off these Taiwanese fried chicken recipes instead.
-Sometimes you'll find places in the U.S. selling yan su ji with versions that combine it with Southern-style fixings, such as placing the chunks on buns with pickles, or other seasonings that reflect the heritage of the person running the restaurant.
+While it sounds similar to Japanese karaage, the dish is based off these Taiwanese fried chicken recipes instead.
+You'll find restaurants in the U.S. selling yan su ji with versions that combine it with southern-style fixings, such as placing the chunks on buns with pickles, or other seasonings that reflect the heritage of the person running the restaurant.

 2. Nigerian fried chicken (Nigeria)

 Most fried chicken dishes are relatively quick affairs: season, dredge, fry, and eat.
-Nigerian fried chicken goes a step further because of the type of chicken it uses and because of the dishes the chicken usually accompanies.
-Instead of finding a tender bird and quickly frying it up, Nigerian fried chicken requires using older birds with tougher meat and boiling them for a substantial amount of time.
+Nigerian fried chicken goes a step further.
+Rather than finding a tender bird and quickly frying it up, instead, this dish requires using older birds with tougher meat and boiling them for a substantial amount of time.
 This toughness allows the chicken to withstand the longer cooking times that Nigerian recipes often call for.

 It's not that unusual to have a fried chicken recipe that requires a long marination time; one of the oldest fried chicken recipes from a 1747 cookbook called for soaking the chicken in vinegar and spices for up to four hours.
 But Nigerian fried chicken starts with boiling, not marinating, the meat for as long as an hour; the time depends on how old and tough the chicken is.
 The meat isn't boiled in plain water but is instead boiled in curry and other spices, including garlic, thyme, and red pepper.
 It's only after the chicken soaks up all that flavor that it's fried and then served with a pepper sauce and other dishes such as jollof rice.